HOMEBLOGINQUIRYSEARCH

 Pancreatic cancer can also be classified by how it spreads.
 Metastatic pancreatic cancer means that cancer has spread to distant parts of the body, such as the liver or lungs.
 Localized pancreatic cancer means that the cancer is confined to the pancreas and has not spread to other body parts.
 Locally advanced pancreatic cancer means that cancer has spread from the pancreas to nearby tissues or organs, such as the stomach or duodenum (the first part of the small intestine).

 The stage of cancer describes how far it has spread.
 Pancreatic cancer usually gets diagnosed at an advanced stage because it often does not cause any symptoms in its early stages.
-When symptoms occur, they are often vague and similar to other conditions.
+When symptoms occur, they are frequently vague and similar to other conditions.
 For this reason, pancreatic cancer is sometimes called a "silent killer."

 There are four main stages of pancreatic cancer: